badrinadhgupta/chromite-bug-bounty/README.md

 - firstly x4 is set to 1s.
 - the below steps occurs in a loop for all the given registers.
 - then a random number is generated and assigned to x.
-- then csr value is copied to x4 and the high bits in x3 are also set high in csr using `csrrs`.
+- then csr value is copied to x4 and the high bits in x3 are cleared in csr using `csrrc`.
-- later csr and x3 are checked, trap  is raised if they are equal.
+- later csr and x3 are checked, trap  is raised if there is a change in value of csr from the initial value.
 - the trap address is stored in x31 register.

 #### uatg_csrbox_minstret.py